Zach Ertz: 2019

 In Week 9 against the Chicago Bears, Ertz caught a season high nine passes for 103 yards and a touchdown in the 22–14 win.
 In Week 12 against the Seattle Seahawks, Ertz caught 12 passes for 91 yards and a touchdown in the 17–9 loss.
 In Week 14 against the New York Giants, Ertz caught nine catches for 91 yards and two touchdowns, including the game winner, which sealed a 23–17 overtime win for the Eagles.
 Overall, in the 2019 season, Ertz finished with 88 receptions for 916 receiving yards and six receiving touchdowns.
 He earned a Pro Bowl nomination for his 2019 season.
 He was ranked 85th by his peers on the NFL Top 100 Players of 2020.

 2020

 In Week 6, Ertz suffered a high ankle sprain and was ruled out 4–6 weeks.
 He was placed on injured reserve on October 22, 2020.
 He was activated on December 2, 2020.
 In the 2020 season, Ertz finished with 36 receptions for 335 receiving yards and one receiving touchdown.

 Arizona Cardinals

 2021

-Ertz was traded to the Arizona Cardinals on October 15, 2021, in exchange for cornerback Tay Gowan and a fifth-round selection in the 2022 NFL Draft.
+Ertz was traded to the Arizona Cardinals on October 15, 2021, in exchange for cornerback Tay Gowan and a fifth-round selection in the 2022 NFL draft.
 In the 2021 season, Ertz finished with 74 receptions for 763 receiving yards and five receiving touchdowns.

 2022

 On March 13, 2022, Ertz signed a three-year, $31.65 million extension with the Cardinals.
 He suffered a season-ending knee injury in Week 10 and was placed on injured reserve on November 26, 2022.
+He appeared in and started ten games in the 2022 season.
+He finished with 47 receptions for 406 receiving yards and four receiving touchdowns.

+2023

+On October 24, 2023, Ertz was placed on injured reserve with a quadriceps injury.
+He was waived on November 30, following his request to be released.
+In seven games with the Cardinals, he had 27 receptions for 187 yards and one touchdown.

+Detroit Lions

+On January 22, 2024, Ertz signed with the Detroit Lions practice squad as a result of an injury to Brock Wright.
+His contract expired when the team's season ended on January 28, 2024.

+Washington Commanders

+On March 12, 2024, Ertz signed a one-year contract with the Washington Commanders.
+In a Week 17 win over the Atlanta Falcons, Ertz recorded six receptions for 72 receiving yards and two touchdowns, including the game-winning score in overtime that clinched the Commanders' playoff berth.
+He finished the 2024 season with 66 receptions for 654 yards and seven touchdowns.
+Visiting his former team in the 2025 NFC Championship Game, Ertz compiled a team leading 11 receptions for 104 yards on 16 targets despite the 55–23 loss.
+On March 11, 2025, Ertz re-signed with the Commanders on a one-year, $6.25 million contract.